axcochrane/bookmark_manager2/README.md

 So that I can see categorise my bookmarks
 I want to add tags to my bookmarks

-As a User
+As a time-pressed user
-So that I can see easily view my bookmarks
-I want to be able to filter my bookmarks by their tags
+So that I can quickly find links on a particular topic I would like to filter links by tag

 As a time-pressed user
 So that I can organise my many links into different categories for ease of search